humdrum-tools/vhv-documentation/filter/shed/index.md

 ## Substitution scope ##

 The main difference between sed and shed, is that shed contains additional substitution options to control which component of the Humdrum data is to be processed.
+The default behavior is to change only data tokens, ignoring other parts of Humdrum files, such as global comments and tandem interpretations.

-Here is a list of the additional operators that can be given for substitutions:
+Here is a list of the additional operators that can be given for substitutions within other components of Humdrum files:

 Character | Meaning
 ==========|==========